Characters: Fire Emblem Awakening First Generation Males

 - Mysterious Protector: But not by choice!

 - Nice Guy: Poor Kellam doesn't even have it in him to be angry for being ignored all the time.
-He's just happy whenever someone actually notices him.
+He's just happy whenever someone actually notices him."They've gotta notice this!"

 - The Nondescript: Despite wearing a gigantic suit of armor, he's virtually invisible to everyone, including his own teammates.
 It also doesn't help that his design is very plain compared to the other characters.